Genetic Tests and Cancer

 - Cancer Australia – facts and figures from Australian Government agency

-- Cancer Institute NSW – information from NSW’s cancer control agency
+- Cancer Institute NSW: Genes and cancer – information from NSW’s cancer control agency

 - Human Genetics Society of Australasia: Find a genetic counsellor – links to public and private genetics services